Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 Why this tokenizer system matters beyond encoding.

-This is the piece evaluators often want but public pages rarely make explicit: how tokenizer architecture changes system behavior where it actually hurts or saves money.
+This is the piece evaluators often want but public pages rarely make explicit: how tokenizer architecture may change system behavior where cost, safety, routing, and grounding matter.

 Cost control